razmia02/Isoform_Switch_Analysis/README.md

 # Isoform Switch Analysis in Hürthle Cell Carcinoma (HCC)

+## Background & Motivation

+Hürthle cell carcinoma (HCC) is a subtype of thyroid cancer, accounting for 3-5% of all thyroid malignancies.
+HCC is characterised by an abundance of malfunctioning mitochondria and poor response to radioiodine therapy.
+While prior studies have documented mitochondrial complex I DNA mutations and metabolomic vulnerabilities in HCC, the transcriptomic landscape remains largely unexplored.
+No studies to date have specifically characterised isoform switching events in HCC.

 The analysis is performed on NCBI GEO dataset and explores the expression profiles of different isoforms in HCC tissues.
 The original study explored metabolomic profiles of HCC and identified that mitochondrial complex I loss along with lipid peroxide stress is a vulnerability in HCC.
 This analysis performed on a subset of samples explores the isoform profiles in HCC, identifies some major genes undergoing functional isoform switching and highlights alternative splicing mechanisms that may drive the pathogenesis of the disease.

 ## Objective